 1. Word Mastery by Florence Akins (1913).
 Unquestionably one of the best phonics methods ever publish.
 It was in print for many years.
 Here is a large print edition I typed up for free distribution on the Internet: Word Mastery.
 On July 3, 2014, I published Akin's masterpiece in a large print paperback: Word Mastery.
-I plan to publish audio instruction that will enable anybody to learn to teach themselves to read well.
+Here is Audio Instruction for Word Mastery.
 Here is a Wonderful Demonstration of how one homeschool mother is teaching Word Mastery to her young son.

 2. The 1909 Edition of McGuffey's Eclectic Primer Here is a link to McGuffey's Eclectic Spelling Book (1879).
 This, by the way, is the one that my ancestors studied in their one room school house.
 You can purchase a beautiful hardback copy at: McGuffey's Spelling Book.
 Here is Henry Vail's 1911 History of the McGuffey Readers.
 Here is Alexander McGuffey's 1865 New Eclectic Spelling Book.
 This is even better than the 1879 edition.
 Parents using McGuffey's readers will be delighted to have The Eclectic Manual of Methods for the Assistance of Teachers (1885).
 Be sure and follow the phonics the instruction for the phonics method.
 I highly recommend the following iOS app for the 1888 McGuffey Phonetic Primer by LiteracySoft.